 Bream

 This is a great location to target bream with lures and soft plastics.
-The options available are almost endless so make sure you read our guide on the best lures to catch bream.
-Recommended options include crab imitation, shallow diving cranks, paddle tail soft plastics, curl tail soft plastics, minnow imitations, vibes, and blades.
-Also, try your luck with surface lures which is an exciting form of fishing with light gear.
-Bream is all about finesse fishing so you will need an ultralight spin outfit.
+The options available are almost endless, so make sure you read our guide on the best lures to catch bream.
+Recommended options include crab imitations, shallow diving cranks, paddle tail soft plastics, curl tail soft plastics, minnow imitations, vibes, and blades.
+Also, try your luck with surface lures, an exciting form of fishing that utilises light gear.
+Bream is all about finesse fishing, so you will need an ultralight spin outfit.
 We recommend a 7-foot rod in a 1-3 or 2-4 kilo class, paired with a 1000, 2000 or 2500 reel spooled with 2-6-pound braid and equivalent leader.
-There are so many amazing bream outfits on the market and budgets vary greatly depending on your skill level and spending habits.
+There are so many amazing bream outfits on the market, and budgets vary greatly depending on your skill level and spending habits.

-Bream reside within the structure such as jetty pylons and stumps.
+Bream reside within the structure, such as jetty pylons and stumps.
 Enticing them away from the structure onto your lure will take some time to master.
 Remember to work your lures and plastics slowly and mix up the retrieval techniques.
-If you are targeting bream with bait then we would highly recommend sandworms, maggots, scrub worms, mussels, yabbies, & chicken.
+If you are targeting bream with bait, then we would highly recommend sandworms, maggots, scrub worms, mussels, yabbies, & chicken.
 A 2-4 kilo class rod paired with a 2500 size reel would be a great option spooled with 6-pound line.
 We would encourage you to read our detailed guide on Bait fishing for Bream.

-The choice of lures is almost endless to make things easier we created a detailed video on the best lures and how to use them.
+The choice of lures is almost endless.
+To make things easier, we created a detailed video on the best lures and how to use them.

 Targeting Salmon at Tarwin River